Microsoft SQL Dynamic Secrets

 Dynamic Secret Guide

-• what: Defines the database access permissions the user will have in MSSQL.
+• what: defines the database access permissions the user will have in MSSQL.
 Permissions may include CONNECT, CREATE, SELECT, or other SQL statements.

-• where: Defines the location within the database for permissions to apply.
+• where: defines the location within the database for permissions to apply.

-2. linkType is always dynamic for dynamic secrets.
+• linkType: is always dynamic for dynamic secrets.

-3. linkedSecret should be the path of the root secret.
+• linkedSecret: the path of the root secret.

 ttl must be set at or above 900.

-6. userPrefix An optional key whose value is a string prepended to all MSSQL account usernames created from the dynamic secret.
+• userPrefix: an optional key whose value is a string prepended to all MSSQL account usernames created from the dynamic secret.

 Sending a MSSQL task to an engine